Mayin

 Meaning "life-giver", Mayin is a Tungus god of souls.
 Mayin was responsible for giving souls to newborn babies.
 When this does not happen the baby is soulless.
+It is also the name of the alphanumerical script created to decipher petraglyphs in Australian Indigenous Aborigines recreated that is it proves with the 22 step translation chain including original Urdu by the linguistic Professor Lukeethan Oakley it means in Wiradjuri terms the people or for the people.

 The Tungus believe that those who live a good life would be housed in a heaven ruled by Mayin.

 "Mayin" is a Sanskrit word meaning one who has the art & skill of enchantment, representing Hindu Gods 'Brahma' and 'Shiv'.
 'Mayin' means "the Creator of the Universe".
 In addition, Māyin/Māyī, also is a name of Brahmā, Śiva, Agni and Kāma.

-This also is one of the 108 names of Shri Krishna and hence the mantra Om Mayine Namaha.
+This is also one of the 108 names of Shri Krishna and hence the mantra Om Mayine Namaha.
 Mayine is the creator and master of Maya.

 The feminine version Mayini(Māyinī) means creator of the universe and is a name of Rādhā in the Rādhāṣṭādaśaśatanāma.